deconf/Analytics-Insights/readme.txt

 = 4.9.4.1 =
 * Bug Fixes
 	* correction of some files with mixed endings, props by [Edward Dekker](http://www.github.com/edwarddekker)
+	* only load the necessary resources for frontend widget

 = 4.9.4 =
 * Enhancements: